Skip to main content

 2. Meta Ads source/mediums with a significant drop in sessions

-Some of your source/mediums that we've identified as coming from Meta have had a significant drop (>70%) in sessions in the last 30 days compared to the previous 30 days.
+We've detected a significant drop in sessions from Meta source/mediums when comparing 2 days ago to the previous interval average.
 Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.

 3. Google Ads source/mediums with a significant drop in sessions

-Some of your source/mediums that we've identified as coming from Google Ads have had a significant drop (>70%) in sessions in the last 30 days compared to the previous 30 days.
+We've detected a significant drop in sessions from Google Ads source/mediums when comparing 2 days ago to the previous interval average.
 Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.

 Did this answer your question?